logo

 The CDC website provides a detailed podcast containing information discussing when an individual with pink eye should seek medical help.
 The podcast is approximately four minutes long.

 Another important aspect of pink eye is its prevention.
 Allergic pink eye is not contagious but viral and bacterial forms are spreadable from person to person.
-The CDC website lists different steps to follow to prevent the development of pink eye and reduce the spread of the disease.
+The CDC website lists the steps for the prevention and spread of Pink eye.
 The steps for prevention are as follows:

 1. Avoid touching and rubbing of the eyes